vargasdm/foundation-project-1/README.md

 ## Overview

-The Reimbursement Ticketing System is a web-based application designed to streamline the process of managing reimbursement requests within an organization.
+The Reimbursement Ticketing System is a backend application designed to streamline the process of managing reimbursement requests within an organization.
 It provides a platform for employees to submit reimbursement requests and for managers to review, approve, or deny these requests.

 ## Features